-In 2015 the DfE launch the first Character Awards for schools.
-Encouraging ‘British Values’ has increased in profile and importance, especially with the Counter Terrorism Act and Prevent duty emphasising a school’s responsibilities to promote these values.
-Nicky Morgan spoke at the CBI Annual Conference about the importance of character in education in order for children to be successful in their adult life and in the workplace.
+In 2015 the DfE launched the first Character Awards for schools.
+Encouraging ‘British Values’ has increased in profile and importance.
+The Counter Terrorism Act and Prevent duty emphasise a school’s responsibilities to promote these values.
+Nicky Morgan spoke at the CBI Annual Conference about the importance of character in education for children to be successful in their adult life and in the workplace.

 “Pupils who are confident, motivated and resilient will be better prepared for adult life and we believe they will get on better both in education and employment.”
 Nicky Morgan (9th November 2015).

 Neil Carberry, the CBI’s director for employment and skills, said himself that: